mhuff17861/YTU_Site/README.md

 ## Development Setup

+First, get your settings.php file and put it in drupal-src/web/sites/default/settings.php.
+The one for the YTU is not stored here for all the obvious security reasons, contact the owner of the repo if you are a YTU member and need access.

-In the root directory, run the following command and respond to its prompts:
+In the project's root directory, run the following command and respond to its prompts:

 `sudo ./dev_setup.sh`